-The department offers foreign language placement exams (consisting of a written exam and an oral interview in the target language) for all incoming freshmen and transfer students to test the student’s ability in and prior exposure to a foreign language.
+The department offers world language placement exams (consisting of a written exam and an oral interview in the target language) for all incoming freshmen and transfer students to test the student’s ability in and prior exposure to a world language.
 We strive to place each student in the course that is best for that individual’s academic progress and success.

-The Foreign Language Department employs the following assessments:
+The World Language Department employs the following assessments:

 1. Written exams and quizzes testing grammatical knowledge.

 2. Oral exams testing oral comprehension and speaking ability.

 4. Cultural / history projects as assigned by the individual instructor.